yundichen79/breast_cancer_prognosis/README.md

 ## Usage

-Open the notebook `breast_cancer_survival_prediction.ipynb` and step through the cells.
+Open the notebook `main_predict.ipynb` and step through the cells.
 The code is structured to:

 - Load the dataset `METABRIC_RNA_Mutation.csv`